HannahhoHe/Medicare---Insight-into-the-Bills/README.md

-In the following plot, the bar graph gives a visualization of distribution of bills across different apc services, colored by classes of providers.
+In the following plot, the bar graph gives a visualization of distribution of total bills across different apc services, colored by providers from HiCharge and RegularCharge classes.